 CEWS Center of Excellence Women and Science is the national hub for realization of equal opportunities for both women and men.
 CEWS serves as a think tank for this political field, offering impetus for new ideas, initiating processes of change in support of science as well as actively creating and engaging the necessary transfer processes between science and politics.
 CEWS works on its tasks and goals by means of:

 The German Microdata Lab (GML) is a service provider for researchers working with microdata from German and European official statistics.
 The tasks of the GML are to improve information about these data and access to them.
 It provides a service infrastructure for users including detailed data documentation, training for data users and user conferences.
 Furthermore the GML takes a mediating role between official statistics and the empirical social sciences and carries out its own research projects on questions of social structure, inequality and demography.

-Our core task is to conduct and support the development of social science survey programs.
+Our core task is to conduct and support the development of social science survey programs and to perform tasks for the "integrierte Daten- und Erhebungsinfrastruktur" (IEDI).
 The team is part of the Monitoring Society and Social Change department.
 The comparative surveys establish well-known high quality standards with regard to their content as well as their methodological rigor.